LoganRickert/CPP-Manager/README.md

 # CPP-Manager
 This is a program I wrote that is basically a cpp console IDE.
 It can generate projects, classes, namespaces and more.
-It can automatically build and run a project with one command and it also version controls.
+It can automatically build and run a project with one command and it also does automatic version control using Git.

 The default output is at OUTPUT_PATH=~/cpp-workspace.
 The path can be found on line 6 of cpp-run.
 You can change the default name at the top of files by changing 'username' on line 17 of bin/parse_new_files.py